 These are wrongs that the defendant knew or should have known would occur as a result of their actions or inactions.
 For example, someone hitting you, even as a practical joke, might be the basis for winning a battery suit.
 While perpetrators of some intentional torts may be held criminally liable for their actions, like assault and battery, tort cases are civil proceeding that are entirely separate from criminal charges brought by the government.
 Intentional tort claims are less common than negligent or strict liability cases.

 In the legal sense, damages refers to the sum of money the law imposes on a liable party for the wrong they committed.
-Generally speaking, victims may recover damages relating to:
+Generally speaking, our Oklahoma City firm may help victims recover damages relating to:

 Since tort law encompasses nearly any kind of harm or loss that might be inflicted due to breach of duty, there is an enormous variety of personal injury claims.
 Some of the more popular tort cases include: